-Selling, marketing, general and administrative, or SMG&A, expenses were \$71.5 million and \$141 million for the three and six months ended May 3, 2003 as compared to \$62 million and \$121 million for the same periods in the prior year.
-As a percentage of sales, SMG&A was 14.2% of net sales in the second quarter of fiscal 2003 and 15.1% in the second quarter of fiscal 2002.
-The increase in SMG&A expenses in dollars was the result of the restoration of salaries for our most highly compensated employees as well as an increase in field applications engineers in order to help our customers design in our newest products.
+Selling, marketing, general and administrative, or SMG&A, expenses were \$72.2 million and \$213 million for the three and nine months ended August 2, 2003 as compared to \$67.1 million and \$187.9 million for the same periods in the prior year.
+As a percentage of sales, SMG&A was 13.9% of net sales in the third quarter of fiscal 2003 and 15.1% in the third quarter of fiscal 2002.
+For the nine months ended August 2, 2003, SMG&A expenses were \$213.0 million, or 14.3% of net sales, an increase of \$25.1 million from the \$187.9 million, or 15% of net sales, recorded in the same period in the prior year.
+The increase in SMG&A expenses in dollars for both the third quarter and first nine months of fiscal 2003 over the same periods in the prior year was the result of the restoration of salaries for our most highly compensated employees, modest raises given to a large portion of our employees, as well as an increase in field applications engineers in order to help our customers design in our newest products.